PyBioProx/PyBioProx/paper/main.md

 # Title

-PyPerDis: Distance-based Image Analysis in Python and Perimeter Distance Measurements to Describe the Spatial Distributions of Fluorescent Objects.
+PyDist: Distance-based Image Analysis in Python and Perimeter Distance Measurements to Describe the Spatial Distributions of Fluorescent Objects.

 # Introduction